FactorySimPy/FactorySimPy/docs/examples.md

 ### Delay as python function

- ***Here's an example showing how to pass python functions as delay parameters.***
+ ***An example showing how to pass python functions as delay parameters.***

- Here, the delays to be configured are `inter_arrival_time`, and `processing_delay` of source and machine.
+ In this examples the delays to be configured are `inter_arrival_time`, and `processing_delay` of source and machine.
 These are specified as a reference to a python function.
+Let the inter arrival time of the source be a value sampled from a gaussian distribution with mean = 1, std deviation is = 0.25 and the processing delay of the machine be a value function of the duration of the time spent by the machine in processing state.

 ```python